Vegetarian Diet: Practical Guide for a Balanced Meat-Free Diet

 Identify your plant-based protein sources

-Contrary to popular belief, protein is not lacking in a vegetarian diet.
-Eggs, dairy products, legumes (lentils, chickpeas, red beans), tofu, tempeh, quinoa, nuts, and seeds more than cover your needs.
-You don't need to combine complementary proteins at every meal — variety throughout the day is enough.
+Contrary to popular belief, there is no shortage of protein in a vegetarian diet.
+Eggs, dairy products, legumes (lentils, chickpeas, kidney beans), tofu, tempeh, quinoa, nuts, and seeds more than cover your needs.
+You don't need to combine complementary proteins at every meal—variety throughout the day is enough.

 3